 With offices in Durham and Wilmington, Partners in Caring (PIC) provides preventive and supportive services to people throughout Central and Southeastern North Carolina.
 We conduct HIV/STD testing and counseling as well as programs to educate people living with HIV/AIDS about sexual health and substance use.
 PIC provides spiritual care, case management, and housing assistance for people living with HIV.

 Partners in Caring is a component of the Duke University Medical Center Division of Infectious Diseases.
 We partner with faith-based, community-based, and local government-supported agencies to provide substance abuse and HIV prevention programs.

-Trained staff from PIC provide pre- and post-test HIV counseling at outpatient clinics, community-based organizations and health fairs.
-HIV testing, counseling, and education is also offered at various substance abuse treatment centers in Durham, Cumberland, Orange, Person, Wake, and Johnston Counties in conjunction with the treatment programs offered.
-If DPIC encounters a newly diagnosed HIV client through testing, we help client make an appointment with the local health department and follow up to ensure client is enrolled in care as soon as possible.
+Trained staff from PIC provide pre- and post-test HIV counseling at outpatient clinics, community-based organizations, and health fairs.
+HIV testing, counseling, and education are also offered at various substance abuse treatment centers in Durham, Cumberland, Orange, Person, Wake, and Johnston Counties in conjunction with the treatment programs offered.
+If DPIC encounters a newly diagnosed HIV client through testing, we help that person make an appointment with the local health department and follow up to ensure they are enrolled in care as soon as possible.

 HIV 101 Education

 Partners in Caring provides workshops addressing HIV, AIDS, and STDs.
 The workshops are geared toward communities of faith, faith-group leaders, church members, seminary students, and all other interested people.